mohyaz11/OptimumSetupBook/manuscript/PackagingApplications.md

 # Packaging Applications on the build server

-In order deploy the code we will first need to package it.
-Octopus Deploy supports a wide variety of package formats, including but not limited to NuGet packages, Tar packages, as well as Docker Images, Jar files and Zip files.
-Choose the package type which matches your application type, use NuGet or Zip for .NET applications, JAR for Java, Docker images for Docker, etc.
+Octopus Deploy will deploy a wide variety of package formats to deployment targets.
+This list includes, but not limited to NuGet packages, Tar packages, as well as Docker Images, Jar files and Zip files.

-The build server, Jenkins, TeamCity, TFS/Azure DevOps, Bamboo, AppVeyor, etc, is the one typically responsible for packaging applications and pushing that package to Octopus Deploy.
+The build server, Jenkins, TeamCity, TFS/Azure DevOps, Bamboo, AppVeyor, etc, is most often responsible for packaging applications and pushing that package to Octopus Deploy.
 It is possible to package a folder without using a build server, but for the purposes of this book, we are assuming the build server is the one who is packaging the applications.

-The primary reason the build server is responsible for packaging the application is because the build server monitors your source control for any changes.
-Once a change is detected the build server goes into action.
+The build server is responsible for packaging the application is because the build server monitors your source control for any changes.
+It builds and tests code once a change is detected.
+Once the build server is done it hands the package off to Octopus Deploy to handle the deployments.

 Octopus Deploy is build server agnostic.
 It does not care where it gets the packages from.
 All it cares about is that it gets a package to deploy.
-In fact, we have written plug-ins for many of the popular build servers.
+We have written a number of plug-ins to support the more popular build servers.
 For the build servers where we don't have a plug-in we have created a command line application called `octo.exe`.
 The plug-ins are wrappers for that command line application, so you will get the same functionality as the plug-ins.

-We don't think it is practical to have screenshots for every build server we integrate with.
-New build servers and tools are being added all the time.
-Rather than that we have a series of recommendations for build server integration.

 ## Build Server Process